ap0llo/fileinfodb/README.md

 To configure the MySQL database to store properties in, run the `configure` command and specify the database uri with a ``fileinfodb-mysql`` scheme.
-If the database server requires a username and password, provide this as part of the url, too.
+If the database server requires a username and password, provide this as part of the uri, too.

 ```batch
 fileinfodb configure --uri fileinfodb-mysql://USER:PASSWORD@server/DATABASENAME